Over 120 high school students spending this week at Presbyterian College for Business Week - South Carolina Radio Network

 Over 120 high school students are spending this week at Presbyterian College in Clinton during the South Carolina Chamber of Commerce’s 35th Annual Business Week.

 The annual event gives students exposure to the business industry and workforce.
+Professor Norman Scarborough said students gain a greater appreciation for the complexity of the factors required to operate a successful business.

 During the week, rising high school juniors and seniors learn about business topics from experts in the industry and hear from professionals in government and education.
 Twelve teams will form mock companies led by executives across South Carolina.
 Students are challenged to have the most profitable business through hands-on exercises and workshops.